pCloudServices/HTML5-PrerequisiteChecker/README.md

 CreateCertificates mode will:
 - Create a self-signed signing certificate if it does not already exist
+  - This certificate must be provided to your CyberArk representative
 - Create a certificate for each server specified in -ConnectorServers

 Example syntax: